RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

    - servers need to be connected in redundant manner (one server to at least two switches), and - if possible - we would like to speed up fallback time
    - we would like to keep clean network separation between bare-metal servers on network devices in L3, the same as we had using VLANs/VXLANs in L2
  - "Server IP address" in L3 network should work the same as server IP address in old L2 network: server IP addres as endpoint for the connections to the deployed app
- - we would like to switch [NOS](https://en.wikipedia.org/wiki/Network_operating_system) to more open and commonly used, but with less fatures: switch to SONIC
+ - we want to change switch's [NOS](https://en.wikipedia.org/wiki/Network_operating_system) to more open and commonly used one.
+We have chosen [SONiC](https://en.wikipedia.org/wiki/SONiC_(operating_system)).
+SONiC has less features than NOS that we are currently using.
+That is both advantage and disadvantage.
+Leass features means simpler configuration.

 # Considerations